DenKir1/PPMS_dat_scraber/README.md

 # PPMS_dat_scraber
-## It finds dependencies and saves theirs to .csv and .png
+## It finds dependencies from PPMS files and saves theirs to .csv and .png

 ### Need to begin: